genbattle/dkm/README.md

 DKM: 0.044276ms
 ```

 This is currently only running k-means on a small data set (150 samples), and currently only runs the test once, so do not interpret the results to mean that DKM is always faster than OpenCV.
-It however faster in this particular case.
+It is however faster in this particular case.